LionelDraghi/bbt/docs/notes.md

 12.70.
 GNAT.Expect.TTY (g-exptty.ads)

 As GNAT.Expect but using pseudo-terminal.
 Currently GNAT.Expect.TTY is implemented on all native GNAT ports.
 It is not implemented for cross ports, and in particular is not implemented for VxWorks or LynxOS.

+## ATDD vs BDD

+ATDD : spec -> test case

+BDD  : test case -> spec, et en fait spec (émergente) = test case

+Context-Action-Outcome :

+Scenario: Some description of the scenario
+- Given some context
+- When some event
+- Then outcome

+-- commentaire décrivant la user story au format traditionnel BBD

+Feature: Product basket

+  In order to buy products
+  As a customer
+  I need to be able to put interesting products into a basket

+  Rules:
+  - VAT is 20%
+  - Delivery for basket under £10 is £3
+  - Delivery for basket over £10 is £2